 - 24/7 on-call from 37 weeks until the birth

-- All processed high-resolution edited images (approx. 50-75) on personalized CD with full printing rights
+- All processed high-resolution edited images (approx. 100+) on custom flash drive with full printing rights

 - Up to 6 hours of coverage and the photographer’s time and talent editing images